matthiasn/Clojush/README.md

-Clojush is a version of the Push programming language for evolutionary computation, and the PushGP genetic programming system, implemented in clojure.
+Clojush is a version of the Push programming language for evolutionary computation, and the PushGP genetic programming system, implemented in Clojure.
 More information about Push and PushGP can be found at http://hampshire.edu/lspector/push.html.

 Clojush derives mainly from Push3 (for more information see